Easy Braised Southern Greens Recipe

 • Add the greens by the handful, allowing each addition to wilt before adding the next.

-• Reduce the heat then cover with the lid slightly ajar.
+• Reduce the heat, then cover it with a slightly ajar lid.

 • Cook for 20-25 minutes or until the greens are tender.